Frequently Asked Questions

 What jewellery can my child wear?

 Children are able to join extra-curricular activities, some of which are held during the lunch break and others after school.
-The list of clubs vary each term.
+Clubs available vary each term.
 Letters are sent home at the beginning of term and places are allocated on a first come, first served basis.

 Children with a physical disability are fully supported in accessing all parts of the school.